UofT-DSI/deep_learning_topics/slides-resources/06-commercial_applications.md

 ```

 ---
 ##### **Outline**

 - Generating value with DL
-- Maintaining value of DL applications
+- Assessing and creating value with DL applications
 - DL in biotechnology
 - DL in medical devices
 - DL in telemedicine

 ---
 <!--_color: white -->
 <!--_backgroundColor: #f4a534 -->
-## `Generating Value with DL`
+## `Assessing Value with DL`

 ---
 #### **DL can do cool stuff, so what?**